 We invite University UMC to reflect and rejoice in God’s blessings as we renew our commitments to support ministries, missions, services, staff and facilities so that we can continue our mission of transforming lives by loving God, serving others, and building Christian community.

 Frequently Asked Questions

 Of course!
-We welcome your gift at any time, with or without a pledge.
-If you would like your contribution applied to immediate needs this year, you need not do anything special.
-If you would like to contribute this year but to have your contribution applied to next year’s general fund and counted toward the pledge goal, please note on your check or in the online gift form that your contribution is “For the 2018 General Fund” and we will treat it as a prepaid pledge for 2018.
+We welcome your gift at any time, with or without a Giving Estimate.
+If you would like your contribution applied to immediate needs, you need not do anything special.
+If you would like to make a pre-paid gift for the upcoming fiscal year, you can contact the church office.

-We welcome your gift at any time, with or without a pledge, but pledges help us more wisely use the financial resources you provide.
-They enable the Finance Committee and our business staff to prepare more accurate forecasts and to make better spending decisions as we implement plans for the year.
+We welcome your gift at any time, with or without a Giving Estimate, but estimates help us more wisely use the financial resources you provide.
+They enable the Finance Committee and our business staff to prepare more accurate forecasts and to make better spending decisions as we implement plans throughout the year.

 A crucial distinction lies between gifts to our general fund and gifts to designated or restricted funds.
 Designated or restricted funds typically support shorter-term ministry efforts like choir tours and mission trips or special capital needs.
 The general fund is the foundation upon which all ministries stand and provides the financing needed for our staff and clergy and to operate and maintain our facilities.
 While both types of giving are important, only gifts to the general fund sustain the foundation of our church’s ministries and ensure our overall health.

 No. You will get a Bridge Giving Estimate card with your giving statement via mail.
 You can also make your estimate at any time by going to universityumc.church/pledge.